adamc1008/njbhvgcf/README.md

 ```sh
 nx cypress open
 ```
-Then in the Cypree UI that opens selest E2E testing Seect the browser you wish to use
+Then in the Cypree UI that opens selest E2E testing.
+Seect the browser you wish to use.
-Then select stories.cy
+Then select stories.cy.
-The tests will then run
+The tests will then run.